xx299x/DrissionPagePlus/README.en.md

 Tips：

--Different projects may require different versions of chrome and chromedriver.
+- Different projects may require different versions of chrome and chromedriver.
 You can also save multiple ini files to use as needed.
--It is recommended to use the green version of chrome, and manually set the path to avoid browser upgrades that do not match the chromedriver version.
+- It is recommended to use the green version of chrome, and manually set the path to avoid browser upgrades that do not match the chromedriver version.
--It is recommended to set debugger_address when debugging a project, and use a manually opened browser to debug, saving time and effort.
+- It is recommended to set debugger_address when debugging a project, and use a manually opened browser to debug, saving time and effort.